nag-it/techbrunch-serverless/README.md

 ### Deploy to Azure

-Deploy the project to Azure:
+Deploy the project to Azure from the local command line:

 ```
 az login